-Newark is a somewhat ethnically-diverse city.
+Newark is a very ethnically-diverse city.
 The people who call Newark home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newark residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Newark include German, Italian, English, and Polish.
+Newark also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.10% of the city’s residents.
+Important ancestries of people in Newark include Irish, German, Italian, English, and Polish.

 The most common language spoken in Newark is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Chinese.